formkiq/docs.formkiq.com/docs/tutorials/FileSync CLI/document-migration.md

 ## Summary

 And there you have it!
-We have shown how easy it is to use [FileSync CLI](/docs/pro-and-enterprise/modules/filesync-cli) and [AWS CLI](https://aws.amazon.com/cli/) to sync documents from one FormKiQ instalation to another.
+We have shown how easy it is to use [FileSync CLI](/docs/pro-and-enterprise/modules/filesync-cli) and [AWS CLI](https://aws.amazon.com/cli/) to sync documents from one FormKiQ installation to another.

 This is just the tip of the iceberg when it comes to working with the FormKiQ APIs.